How Does Paintless Dent Repair Work?

-Traditional dent repair fills in auto body dents with paint or body filler, which is then matched to the rest of the vehicle’s exterior.
+Traditional dent repair fills in auto body dents with paint or body filler, which is then painted to match the rest of the vehicle’s exterior.
 While this process can make a vehicle look as good as new, it doesn’t address the actual dent in a way that is a sustainable, long-term solution.
 It’s also time-consuming, expensive and can impact the re-sale value of your vehicle.

 Paintless Dent Repair, on the other hand, requires no fillers and no sanding.
 More and more consumers are finding PDR to be an effective and inexpensive alternative to getting minor repairs done at a body shop.
-PDR offers more “bang for your buck” than traditional dent repair methods and is a great way to care for the condition of your vehicle’s exterior affordably.
+PDR offers more “bang for your buck” than traditional dent repair methods and is a great way to care for your vehicle’s exterior affordably.

 Why Dent Wizard?